impravin5/Project-1---Youtube-Data-Warehousing-Harvesting-/README.md

 )
 cursor = mydb.cursor()

-##-Channel Information Extraction:
+#-Channel Information Extraction:
-          Create table for storing channel information.
+          - Create table for storing channel information.
-          Fetch and store channel data using YouTube API.
+          - Fetch and store channel data using YouTube API.
-##-Video Information Extraction:
+#-Video Information Extraction:
-           Fetch video IDs from the channel's upload playlist.
+           - Fetch video IDs from the channel's upload playlist.
-          Extract detailed information about each video and store it in the database.
+           - Extract detailed information about each video and store it in the database.
-##-Comment Information Extraction:
+#-Comment Information Extraction:
-          Fetch comments for each video and store them in the database.
+          - Fetch comments for each video and store them in the database.
-##-Playlist Information Extraction:
+#-Playlist Information Extraction:
-          Fetch playlist details for the channel and store them in the database.
+           -Fetch playlist details for the channel and store them in the database.
-##-Data Visualization and Analysis:
+#-Data Visualization and Analysis:
-          Use Streamlit to create an interactive user interface.
+          - Use Streamlit to create an interactive user interface.
-          Provide options to visualize data such as the number of views, likes, and comments for selected channels.
+          - Provide options to visualize data such as the number of views, likes, and comments for selected channels.
-##-Frequently Asked Questions:
+#-Frequently Asked Questions:
-          Predefined queries to answer common questions such as the most viewed videos, channels with the most videos, etc.
+          - Predefined queries to answer common questions such as the most viewed videos, channels with the most videos, etc.

-##-Conclusion
+#-Conclusion
           This project aims to develop a user-friendly Streamlit application that utilizes the Google API to extract information on a YouTube #channel, stores it in a SQL database, and enables users to search for channel details and join tables to view data in the app